I often see statements like

 - Have you ever stopped keeping in touch after a while because of that person’s looks?
 (Probably not)

-In fact, our personality gets more and more important in a relation as the years pass by.
+In fact, our personality gets more and more important in a relationship as the years pass by.
 A person who’s just slightly annoying after a few weeks of hanging out can be unbearable after a few years.

 If you meet a person who is a bad listener or talks too much, you might barely think about it the first day you hang out.
 Then, after a few weeks of hanging out, it occasionally makes you annoyed.
 After a few months, maybe you’re so annoyed that you rather hang out with other friends.

 This diagram is based on three studies where students rated the likability of their classmates both at the beginning and at the end of the semester.
-At the beginning, looks and social status won.
+In the beginning, looks and social status won.
 At the end of the semester, the ratings were drastically different: Those who were the most skilled had become the most popular.

 What we can learn from this is that no matter our looks, it always pays off to improve our personality.